Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 You can <span class="value-drivers">stop outages</span> caused by expiring {{mids}} with the use of an **proxy** placed in front of your workload.
 This proxy should be configured to enforce TLS and act as the point of TLS termination.
 This means that traffic touching the internet can be HTTPS whilst traffic touching the workload can remain as plain old HTTP.
-The configuration of this proxy is determined by how your Ingress Controller interprets your Ingress resources.
+The configuration of this proxy is determined by how your Ingress Controller interprets your Ingress objects.
 Your Ingress Controller should be able to **inject** your {{mid}} into this proxy at the point of creation.
 Perhaps more importantly, since {{mids}} are a **dynamic** dependency of your workload, your Ingress Controller should also be able to re-inject {{mids}}, whenever they are renewed.
 This approach adheres to the principle of <span class="value-drivers">automating everywhere</span> and can permanently eliminate {{mid}} expiry as a outage risk.